mstksg/inCode/copy/entries/auto-chatbot.md

 `newDayBlips` takes in a stream of `Day`s (from `Data.Time`) that we get from the `InMessage` and outputs a blip stream that emits whenever the day changes.
-It emits with the new `Day`...but we don't really care about the emitted value, we're just using it to triger `resetOn trackAnns`.
+It emits with the new `Day`...but we don't really care about the emitted value, we're just using it to trigger `resetOn trackAnns`.

 Finally, let's wrap it all together!